Chenyangming9/llvm-project/clang-tools-extra/docs/clang-tidy/index.rst

                                      stored fixes can be applied to the input source code with clang-apply-replacements.
-    --extra-arg=<string>           - Additional argument to append to the compiler command line Can be used several times.
-    --extra-arg-before=<string>    - Additional argument to prepend to the compiler command line Can be used several times.
+    --extra-arg=<string>           - Additional argument to append to the compiler command line --extra-arg-before=<string>    - Additional argument to prepend to the compiler command line --fix                          -
-    --fix                          -
                                      Apply suggested fixes.
 Without -fix-errors
                                      clang-tidy will bail out if any compilation